rasky/r64emu/doc/rsp.md

     endfor

-`vcr` operates in exactly the same manner as `vch`, but assumes the inputs are in 1s complement, rather than 2s complement.
-This changes the representation of `-vt` and how comparison between operands of different sign are carried out, but the algorithm remains the same.
+`vcr` operates in exactly the same manner as `vch`, but assumes the inputs are in 1s complement, rather than 2s complement, and clears VCO and VCE at the end.
+This changes the representation of `-vt` and how comparison between operands of different sign are carried out, but the general algorithm remains the same.

 VCL
 ---